Last Updated on February 11, 2026 by Maged kamel

 The distance between the cl of the bolts, g=ga + gb – t/2-t/2, so finally=ga+gb-t, where t is the thickness of the angle.

-The following post Solved problems for the net area estimation
+The following post has solved problems for the net area estimation